lawrencewoodman/techtinkering.com/_posts/2011-08-17-improving-related-posts-on-jekyll.markdown

   url: /profile/lawrencewoodman/
 licence: cc_attrib
 ---
 Now that I have converted TechTinkering over to [Jekyll](http://jekyllrb.com/), I have come up against a bit of a problem with `site.related_posts`: The results are always just the latest posts, and are not filtered or ordered for relevance.
 I see that lots of people are struggling with a similar problem and have therefore decided to write a plugin which will improve it.
-Because the posts on this site make use of categories, I decided to match against those to assess relevance.
+Because the posts on this site make use of _tags_, I decided to match against those to assess relevance.

 ## The Code
 I was in two minds as to how to structure this plugin: whether to write a straight monkey patch, or whether to put it in a module and include it.
 I went with the latter as I have heard a lot of talk about this being the preferred route to ease debugging.
 However it doesn't seem quite right because I have had to force the removal of the old `related_posts` method to do so.
 If anyone has any suggestions on this, then please leave a comment here or via the [GitHub repo](https://github.com/LawrenceWoodman/related_posts-jekyll_plugin).